Table of Contents

 • Employee training;

-The conditions and rules for exemption vary for each of those cases.
+The conditions and practicalities vary for each of these cases.

-In order to corroborate the declarations made, you must electronically file tax slips on behalf of each income recipient before 1 March of the year following the year to which the slips relate.
+In order to corroborate the withholding tax declarations made, tax slips must be filed electronically on behalf of each income recipient before 1 March of the year following the year to which the slips relate.

-You will find more information about the withholding tax on professional income in the "Staff and remuneration" section on the website of the FPS Finance.
+More information on withholding tax can be found in the "Staff and remuneration" section on the FPS Finance’s website.

 Last update